eProsima/Micro-XRCE-DDS-Client/examples/Deployment/README.md

 To archive this minimal examples, it is necessary to split some logic.
 This implies that the publisher and subscriber will be configured previously with another application: the configurator client.
 The configurator client will create the necessary entities in the agent for a specific session.
-In order to compile this example, it is necessary to have the following profiles enabled in `client.config` file:
+In order to compile this example, it is necessary to have the following profiles should be enabled:

 - `UCLIENT_PROFILE_UDP`